khourhin/isopy/README.rst

 Features
 --------

-- Identify exons using long read dataset
+- Identify exons and alternative exons using long read dataset and a reference genome
+- Detect alternative transcripts from the long read dataset using exon composition.
+- Compare alternative transcripts composition accross different samples.

 .. todo:: Complete features